primeqa/primeqa/primeqa/ir/README.md

 ```
 The resulting .tsv file, containing query IDs, document IDs, ranks, and scores is stored in `<output-dir>`.

-This table shows the sample lines from the search results output file:
+This table shows the sample lines from the search results tsv file:

 | query_id | passage_id | rank | score |
 |----|-------|-------|-------|